 It’s important to point out rhamnose is not the only ingredient in town for anti-aging (clearly Vichy doesn’t think so either or they wouldn’t be selling so many other anti-aging products with similar claims).
 It’s intriguing to note that although the carbohydrate (sugar) portion of rhamnose seems helpful for skin, the lipid portion (known as rhamnolipids) is toxic to skin cells.
 It seems rhamnose sugars (technically known as polysaccharides) functions as cell-communicating ingredients.
 They have an affinity for cells that produce fibroblasts.
 Since fibroblasts are cells that create collagen, this is good news for wrinkles, because, at least in theory and in controlled lab settings, rhamnose can “tell” misbehaving fibroblast cells to begin producing normal, healthier cells (Sources: Clinics in Plastic Surgery, January 2012, pages 1–8; Amino Acids, May 2011, Epbulication; Biochimica et Biophysica Acta, December 2008, pages 1,388–1,394; and Pathologie-Biologie, September 2006, pages 420–425.).

 It seems there’s reason to be excited about rhamnose, but not more so than lots of other ingredients, including vitamin C, retinol, and niacinamide.
 Rhamnose is but one more option, not a complete solution for aging skin.
-Besides, give this serum’s alcohol content, your skin is likely getting a dose of irritation and free-radical damage the good ingredients must fight before they can help your skin.
+Besides, give this serum’s alcohol (you'll smell it when you first apply the product) content, your skin is likely getting a dose of irritation and free-radical damage the good ingredients must fight before they can help your skin.

 This serum contains a small amount of other repairing and cell-communicating ingredients, but the majority of them are listed after the alcohol, which is disappointing.
 In short, this serum isn’t the be-all, end-all and its alcohol content makes it less desirable than many other serums that omit this problematic ingredient.